vipul-bhatt/vipul-bhatt.github.io/teaching.md

  <h2>Courses Taught</h2>

-<p  style="text-align: justify; word-spacing:-2px;"> My teaching interests are in econometrics, macroeconomics, behavioral economics, economic development and household decision-making.
+<p  style="text-align: justify; word-spacing: inter-word;"> My teaching interests are in econometrics, macroeconomics, behavioral economics, economic development and household decision-making.
 Below is the list of all the courses that I have taught, </p>

  <h3> At James Madison University </h3>